(UNCLASSIFIED)

 1. Rules of Engagement (ROE):

-1. Engage only confirmed enemy combatants.
+1. PID required before engagement; engage only confirmed combatants.

-2. Use minimum force necessary to accomplish the mission.
+2. Use minimum force necessary.

 3. Avoid civilian casualties and collateral damage.

-2. Priority Intelligence Requirements (PIR):
+Priority Intelligence Requirements (PIR):

 5. This OPORD is effective immediately upon distribution.